BA-CalderonMorales/coder/docs/QUICK_START_DOCKER.md

-# Quick Start Guide for Coder Server
+# Quick Start Guide for Coder Server - Docker

 This guide will help you get started with running the Coder server locally.